noah-mclain/Jarvis-AI-Assistant/RTX5000_Jarvis_Guide.md

 ## Optimal Training Commands for RTX 5000 (16GB GPU)

-These commands are optimized for the RTX 5000 GPU with 16GB memory.
-They balance performance with memory constraints.
+These commands are specifically optimized for the RTX 5000 GPU with 16GB VRAM, 8 CPUs, and 30GB RAM.
+They balance performance with memory constraints to get the best results.

 ### 1. Training the Base Models